nodegoat/documentation/configuration/users/README.md

 A User can be given access to one or more Projects.
 By specifying a Clearance Level and Page Clearance, Users can be given access to functionalities and pages.

-### Add / Edit / Delete a User

 To add a User, click 'Add User'.

-To edit a User, click 'edit' at the relevant User.
+To edit a User, click the blue 'edit' button at the relevant User.

-To delete a User, click 'del' at the relevant User.
+To delete a User, click the red 'del' button at the relevant User.

 ### User Settings